Even in 2022, your bank will still probably charge you the most for an international transfer.

 So, for larger transfers, use a currency broker instead.

-5. Atlantic Money
+Atlantic Money logo

 Atlantic Money is a new mobile-only money transfer app.